In-School Presentations

 Educating members and their students is just one of the ways MTE gives back to the communities we serve.
 Our team has created some fantastic presentations for your classroom that are both engaging for students, informative, and follow Tennessee STEM standards.
 It's a great way to teach classes the importance of electricity, safety, the impact energy has on the environment, and more.

-If you are a teacher or school administrator interested in one of our programs for you or your students' classes, reach out to our community relations coordinator.
+If you are a teacher or school administrator interested in one of our programs for you or your students' classes, reach out to our community relations department.

 This 45-minute program outlines how energy is transferred using thermal imaging cameras and other tools to visually demonstrate the transfer of energy.
-It’s designed and tailored for students ages 10 and up.
+It’s designed and tailored for 6th grade students.

-This 45-minute interactive presentation is a curriculum-based, professional touring theatre.
-The two programs offered through MTE and performed by ETT, who specializes in presenting theatre programs that are designed to both educate and entertain.
-Both options are designed for students age 7 and up.
+These 45-60 minute interactive presentations are curriculum-based performed by a professional ETT actor.
+Programs are offered through MTE and performed by ETT, who specializes in presenting theatre programs that are designed to both educate and entertain K-8 students.

 Each spring, MTE brings an educational initiative to area schools to teach students about trees.
 This educational initiative encourages environmental awareness and the importance of planting the right tree in the right place.